philkim72/DeepShack/scraper_service/README.md

 ## INPUT
 The Scraper services subscribes to the AWS SNS topic *triggerScrape* which will contain the variable *phone_number* which contains the user's phone number.

-Below is a portion of the JSON received by this service:
+The following JSON message is received by this service:

 ```
 {